RSplinter00/DevToolBox/README.md

 This project is a collection of tools commonly used by developers.
 The goal is to have a single place to go to for all your development needs.
-This prevents developers from having to go to different sketchy websites and deal with ads and other annoyances.
+This prevents developers from having to go to different websites and deal with ads and other annoyances.

 Checkout the project [here][app-url].